Discover the Most Trendy Restaurants in Paris Right Now

 L’Avenue: The Ultimate People-Watching Spot

-Outdoor seating is the prime real estate here, so try to snag a table if you can.
-While not guaranteed, dressing the part might just help your case.
-The menu offers a mix of French and Asian influences.
-You can go for classic French starters like foie gras or escargots, or try their Asian-inspired dim sum.
-It’s interesting how well they pull off both.
+Outdoor seating is basically the prime real estate here so see if you can snag a table, if you want to.
+It’s not a sure thing, but dressing the part might nudge your odds a bit.
+The menu has this mix of French and Asian influence, kind of a crosscurrent vibe.
+You could choose classic French starters like foie gras or escargots, or go for an Asian inspired dim sum instead.
+Honestly it’s kind of wild, how smoothly they manage to pull off both styles without it feeling forced.

 Girafe: Romantic Eiffel Tower Views